Rebate Video Poker – Jacks or Better Mini Game

 The object of Video Poker is to make a winning combination of Poker hands – The best poker hand dealt to the player has the highest payout to the player.
 Video Poker is a game of Draw Poker, where the player is given 5 cards all face up.
 The player elects which cards to hold on to and/or which ones to discard for the final draw.

-Get a 0.2% Volume Rebate on Rebate Poker!
+Get a 0.2% Volume Rebate on Rebate Blackjack!

 The 0.2% is calculated on all risked funds, meaning on all original bets, splits and double downs.

-The 0.2% Volume Rebate will be applied at 12:30AM ET daily and it will appear in your account as "Mini Video Poker Volume Rebate".
+The 0.2% Volume Rebate will be applied at 12:30AM ET daily and it will appear in your account as "Mini Blackjack Volume Rebate".
 The minimum rebate applied will be $0.01.

-Rebate is not available on All American Poker, Baccarat, Bonus Poker, Deuces Wild, Jacks or Better Video Poker, Joker Poker Video Poker, Surrender Blackjack, Vegas Solitaire, All or Nothing Solitaire, Unlimited Solitaire, Options Blackjack, Options Blackjack Enhanced and any of the slot games.
+Rebate is not available on All American Poker, Baccarat, Bonus Poker, Deuces Wild, Jacks or Better Video Poker, Joker Poker Video Poker, Surrender Blackjack, Vegas Solitaire, All or Nothing Solitaire, Unlimited Solitaire, Options Blackjack, Options Blackjack Enhanced and any of the slot games with the exception of Rebate Grid*Iron Slot.

 Playing the Game